General G. A Custer & Family

 The French Habitants

-Special Exhibit, in conjunction with the county of Monroe's 200th anniversary: 200 Objects- some never on display before!
-From early to recent Monroe history, we've got something for everyone, from Fr.
-Gabriel Richard's eyeglasses on-loan from the IHM Sisters to a glowing neon "Monroe" marquee sign from the Monroe Theatre of the not-so distant past.
-A year-long celebration of Monroe's material culture.
+Newest Exhibit, opened in conjunction with the county of Monroe's 200th anniversary: 200 Objects- some never on display before!
+From early to recent Monroe history, we've got something for everyone, highlighted by the glowing neon "Monroe" marquee sign from the Monroe Theatre of the not-so distant past.
+A celebration of Monroe's material culture.

 Our Permament Main Exhibits:

 Many important people and events in Michigan's move to statehood are related to Monroe County's history.
 Monroe was formerly known as 'Frenchtown' for its first white inhabitants, the French Canadians who established their farms in long 'ribbons' along the Riviere aux Raisin (the River of Grapes, the River Raisin) and the other creeks and shoreline of Lake Erie.
 In our local Map Room, visitors can start with this drawing of Michigan territory from 1777, find the ribbon farms of 1810, the growing development of the county in 1859, and George Lang's famous 1901 Plat Map.
 Also included are 2 'Bird's Eye' Monroe City views, and a map that looks like an artist's sketch, but is actually a correct detailed map of the city.
 Every time you view these hhistorical documents, you'll see something you didn't notice before!

 A potential civil war was barely averted in Monroe County during the Toledo War of 1835, in which Michigan lost Toledo, but gained the Upper Peninsula.
 Michigan's earliest railroads and financial institutions sprang up here shortly after the Erie Canal opened Michigan and the West to commerce and industry.
 It's easy to trace those decades of development by comparing the 1859 and 1876 township maps.